 Jennifer has been with Al Jazeera English since 2011 and is now a correspondent in Kabul in Afghanistan.
 She has reported across continents for multiple news organizations since 1993.
 In 1997, she won an Overseas Press Club award for her work in Zaire and in 2003 she received a Gracie Allen award.

-ECI is now working on building a large residential and rehabilitative center with a special needs school in the Qasaba area of Kabul.
+ECI is now working on building a large residential and rehabilitative center with a special needs school in Kabul.
 We are doing this in collaboration with the Afghan government.
-It’s a long journey and we have just embarked on it.
+It’s a long journey.